 Technology is Chicago’s fastest-growing industry sector, having grown more 270 percent over the last decade, according to World Business Chicago.

-But it isn’t just major initiatives and companies with household names that will be bringing continued success to Chicago tech.
 Smaller startups entering the city’s tech scene are shaping everything from mental health care to cryptocurrency trading to vehicle leasing.
-We found 50 such companies — all less than three years old — that are poised for growth in the coming year.
+We found 50 such companies that are growing quickly.